 In general, MDMA can be detected in urine for up to five days after use.
 However, it can be detected in blood and saliva for a shorter period of time, typically three days.
 Hair tests can detect the presence of MDMA for up to 90 days after use.

 It’s important to note that even if the effects of MDMA have worn off, the drug can still be present in the body and affect cognitive function and mood.
-This is why it’s important to seek professional help if you or someone you know is struggling with ecstasy addiction.
+This is why it’s important to seek professional substance abuse treatment if you or someone you know is struggling with ecstasy addiction.

 The Dangers of Party Drugs

-If you or someone you know is struggling with ecstasy addiction or other substance use disorders, Northpoint Washington can help.
-We offer a range of programs and services to help patients overcome addiction and achieve lasting recovery.
+If you or someone you know is struggling with ecstasy addiction or other substance use issues, Northpoint Washington can help.
+We offer a range of inpatient programs and detox services to help patients overcome addiction and achieve lasting recovery.

 Our inpatient facility provides a safe, supportive environment where patients can focus on their recovery without distractions or triggers.
 Our programs include drug rehab, alcohol detox, dual diagnosis treatment, and more.
 We also offer one-on-one counseling, group therapy, and other evidence-based therapies to help patients develop the skills and tools they need to maintain their sobriety over the long term.